domesticmouse/moduleur-faceplates/README.md

 ## License

 This project incorporates assets from the [Moduleur](https://github.com/shmoergh/moduleur) project.
 As such, the hardware follows the same license as that project.
-The
+The licensing is as follows:

 - **Hardware & Faceplate Designs:** [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/)
 - **Software & Tooling:** [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0)